nikhita/enhancements/keps/sig-cli/2590-kubectl-subresource/README.md

 - `Desired Replicas` uses the json path of `.spec.replicas` of autoscalingv1.Scale object

 For custom resources:
-- the status subresoruce uses `additionalPrinterColumns` defined in the CRD.
+- the status subresoruce uses the same columns as defined for the full resource, i.e., `additionalPrinterColumns` defined in the CRD.
 - the scale subresource follows the same column definitions as the built-in types, and are defined in [helpers.go].

 [printers.go]: https://github.com/kubernetes/kubernetes/blob/master/pkg/printers/internalversion/printers.go#L88